 When you open Technotification’s home page, you type the domain name which is technotification.com.
 Every time you use a domain name, you use the Internet’s DNS servers to translate the human-readable domain name into the machine-readable IP address.
 The domain names are provided by ICANN (Internet Corporation for Assigned Names and Numbers).
 ICANN is responsible for assigning numerical Internet addresses to websites and computers and translating them into the normal web addresses that people type into their browsers.

-To avoid such problem, ICANN came up with a way to do that without entrusting too much control to any one person.
-ICANN selected seven people to be key holders and gave each one an actual key to Internet.
-It selected seven more people to be backup keyholders: so total 14 people.
+To avoid such a problem, ICANN came up with a way to do that without entrusting too much control to any one person.
+ICANN selected seven people to be key holders and gave each one an actual key to the Internet.
+It selected seven more people to be backup keyholders: so a total of 14 people.
 The physical keys unlock safety deposit boxes stashed around the world.
 Inside those boxes, there are smart key cards.
 If they all combine seven smart key cards together then they will have the “master key.”
 The master key may be a computer code or a password that can be used to access the ICANN database.

 The Internet Kill Switch

 An Internet kill switch is the cybercrime and countermeasures concept of activating a single-button mechanism to shut down all Internet traffic.
 The concept behind such a kill switch is to create a single point of control for a particular authority in order to ‘shut down the internet to protect it’ from unspecified assailants.
 However, this is not acceptable for anyone to have an Internet Kill Switch in the hand of the government.
 It is believed that there are many countries having an Internet kill switch that can shut down the entire internet in a country.